Arpita0704AD2110/Development-of-Interactive-Cyber-Threat-Visualization-Dashboard/README.md

 ## 📂 Project Structure & Deliverables

-This repository is organized into the following sections for institute evaluation:
+This repository is organized into the following sections for Internship evaluation:

 ### 1. Planning & Agile Documentation
 * **Architecture:** [Architecture Diagram](./architecture.gif)